-This article was written collaboratively by Joan Hegerfeld-Baker (former SDSU Extension Food Safety Specialist), Lavonne Meyer (former SDSU Extension Food Safety Field Specialist) and Chris Zdorovstov (former SDSU Extension Community Development Field Specialist).
+This article was written collaboratively by Joan Hegerfeld-Baker (former SDSU Extension Food Safety Specialist), Lavonne Meyer (former SDSU Extension Food Safety Field Specialist) and Chris Zdorovstov (former SDSU Extension Community Vitality Field Specialist).

 The overall goal of this project is to reduce food safety risks associated with unsafe food processing and handling of fruits and vegetables and other specialty foods, and provide opportunities for specialty growers to meet the food safety standards and regulations to expand their specialty crops through additional retail markets.
 This is a three-year project requesting $49,791 to allow for development, implementation, evaluation and sustainability.